okteto/okteto/README.md

 ## Troubleshooting

-### Files are not synchronizing
+### Files are not synching
-cnd leverages [ksync](https://github.com/vapor-ware/ksync) and [syncthing](https://docs.syncthing.ne) to synchronize files betwee your environments.
-If you files are not being synchronized correctly, please review the following:
+cnd uses [ksync](https://github.com/vapor-ware/ksync) and [syncthing](https://docs.syncthing.ne) to sync files between your environments.
+If your cloud native environment is not being updated correctly, review the following:

 1. Verify that ksync is functioning correctly by running `ksync doctor`
 1. Review ksync's logs (~/.ksync/daemon.log) for errors
 1. Browse to http://localhost:8384 to see if there are any syncthing-specific issues.

-### Files synchronization is slow
+### Files synching is slow
 Please follow [syncthing's docs](https://docs.syncthing.net/users/faq.html#why-is-the-sync-so-slow) to troubleshoot this.